SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

     strings, only numpy arrays, etc.

     Exploration is initiated via the trajectory, see :ref:`parameter-exploration`.
-    The individual values in the exploration array can be accessed one after the other for distinct simulations.
+    The individual values in the exploration range can be accessed one after the other for distinct simulations.
     How the exploration range is implemented depends on the parameter.